Kazumachi124170/format-check/README.md

 ```

 ### Some testing examples
+* serviceCurrency
+    ✔ If the currency is USD, should modify price and change the currency to TWD
+    ✔ If the currency is TWD, Input should stay the same
+    ✔ If the currency is not TWD or USD, should return "Currency format is wrong"
+* serviceName
+    ✔ If the name contains non-English characters, should return "Name contains non-English characters"
+    ✔ If the name is not capitalized, should return "Name is not capitalized"
+    ✔ If the name does not contain non-English characters and is capitalized, should pass

+* servicePrice
+    ✔ If the the price is more than 2000, should return "Price is over 2000"
+    ✔ If the price is less than 2000, should pass
+    ✔ If the price is euqal to 2000, should pass

 ## SOLID and Design pattern
 Follow the SRP, OCP, DIP in SOLID, and the factory design pattern.